nivekcode/svg-to-ts/README.md

 - `svg-to-ts` optimizes your SVG icons under the hood
 - `svg-to-ts` automatically generates types and interfaces for your icons to improve typesafety
 - `svg-to-ts` was developed based on the experiences of providin an icon library for a large enterprise.
-- offers three different convertion modes ('object', 'single-file' and 'multiple-files')
+- offers three different convertion modes ('object', 'constants' and 'files')
 - each method is highly configurable to supports multiple use cases.

 # How to use svg-to-ts